basnijholt/unidep/README.md

 - Use `conda: <package>` and `pip: <package>` to specify different names across platforms.
 - Use `pip:` to specify packages that are only available through Pip.
 - Use `conda:` to specify packages that are only available through Conda.
+- Use `# [selector]` to specify platform-specific dependencies.
+- Use `platforms:` to specify the platforms that are supported.
+- Use `includes:` to include other `requirements.yaml` files and merge them into one.

 Using the CLI `unidep` will combine these dependencies into a single conda installable `environment.yaml` file.